azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 _Sentiment Analysis_

-1. What service would you recommend Adventure Works capitalize on in order to scalably apply a sentiment score to each message as it enters the system?
+1. What service would you recommend AdventureWorks capitalize on in order to scalably apply a sentiment score to each message as it enters the system?

     The Text Analytics API, part of Microsoft Cognitive Services.